bizmythy/nixconf/README.md

 - [x] default monitor settings
 - [ ] terminal search
 - [ ] display audio from all displays not working (maybe caused by display mirror?)
+- [ ] check no duplicate package installed across hm and nixos configs